Sales-Based Rebate Design: Introduction

 \subsection{Literature Review}

 This work is closely related to several areas in the revenue management and pricing literature, including group-buying and quantity discounts.
-The proposed reward program, however, offers a somewhat different strategy compared to group-buying schemes. ~In a group-buying scheme, buyers can receive a discount if they simultaneously purchase the product as a group.
+Our proposed reward program, however, offers a different source of revenue compared to group-buying schemes. ~In a group-buying scheme, buyers can receive a discount if they simultaneously purchase the product as a group.
 In 2010, \emph{Groupon}, a major player in group-buying industry, was named the fastest-growing company in the history of the Web by Forbes (\cite{Forbes_2010}).
-Despite their stunning early rise, the industry has experienced a downfall over the past few years: \emph{LivingSocial} (Groupon's main competitor), once valued at \$6 billion, was recently acquired by Groupon for \$0 (\cite{Wharton_2017}).
-Groupon's stock value has dropped from a high of more than \$28 in 2011 to around \$4 per share today. \emph{Amazon Local}, one of Groupon's competitors offering similar packages, closed down in 2015 (\cite{GeekWire_2015}).
+Despite their stunning early rise, the industry has experienced a downfall over the past few years: \emph{LivingSocial} (Groupon's main competitor), once valued at \$6 billion, was acquired by Groupon for \$0 in 2016 (\cite{Wharton_2017}).
+Groupon's stock value dropped from a high of more than \$28 in 2011 to below the \$1 mark in 2020, triggering the clock on the first step of getting delisted from \textit{Nasdaq}.
+The company had to execute a 1-for-20 reverse stock split in Summer 2020. \emph{Amazon Local}, one of Groupon's competitors offering similar packages, closed down in 2015 (\cite{GeekWire_2015}).
 Given the ups and downs of the group-buying industry, the pros and cons of their business model has been debated, discussed, and dissected, yet the future of group-buying platforms is an uncertain one.